jessepav/lacygoill-wiki-backup/admin/systemd.md

     tor --defaults-torrc /usr/share/tor/tor-service-defaults-torrc -f /etc/tor/torrc --RunAsDaemon 0

-It can help  to torify a shell command  such as `$ pip install`,  when a package can't be installed because of a network issue (AS blacklisted).
+It can help  to torify a shell command  such as `$ pip install`,  when a package can't be installed because of a network issue (e.g. AS blacklisted).

     $ . torsocks on
     $ python3 -m pip install --user requests